MarkReddy87/Battleships/README.md

 ### Future Features

+* I would like to add two playing boards, one for the user and one for the computer.
-I would like to add a player and a computer as well a having multiple ships on each board.
+* I would also like to have multiple ships on each board with the possibility of user placement.

 ## Technology